-Image: used with permission from FishSAFE Information Project 2017, www.FishSAFE.eu
+Image used with permission from FishSAFE Information Project 2017 – FishSAFE.eu.

-The proposed survey will cover approximately 166 square kilometres offshore from Golden Beach (between Loch Sport and Seaspray), Gippsland.
+The survey covered approximately 166 square kilometres offshore from Golden Beach (between Loch Sport and Seaspray), Gippsland.

-The proposed survey will take place within the greenhouse gas assessment permits VIC-GIP-002 (in Commonwealth waters) and GGAP006386(V) (in Victorian waters) managed by CarbonNet.
+The survey took place within the greenhouse gas assessment permits VIC-GIP-002 (in Commonwealth waters) and GGAP006386(V) (in Victorian waters) managed by CarbonNet.